-Table 5- 20 Agent Configuration - CLI\AGENT>
+Table 6-20 Agent Configuration - CLI\AGENT>

-Command Description Comment ttimeout [E D Timeout] Enable, disable or specify the TELNET timeout.
+Command Description Comment ttimeout [E D Timeout] Enable, disable or set the timeout for SSH, TELNET or serial connections.
 When specifying the value, a range of 60 to 600 seconds is possible.
 Administrator only wbmtime [minutes] Displays or specifies the time limit after which a WBM connection is reset.
 A maximum value of 999 minutes can be set.
 The value 0 disables the time limit.
 Administrator only

-5.3.10 Event Config
+6.3.10 Event Config